nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * For controller for event, the list of objects the given control depends on.
 * For tooltip open event, the GUI framework that powers the element.

-In case of notification events, NVDA records event parameters from the event handler method itself.
+For notification events, NVDA records event parameters from the event handler method itself.

 #### Looping selectors